KxSystems/docs-v1/docs/wp/market-fragmentation/market-fragmentation.md

 .cfg.multiMarketAgg[`minask]:"min minask"
 .cfg.multiMarketAgg[`lastmidprice]:"((max lastbid)+(min lastask))%2"
 ```

-[1]: If the various venues trade in different currencies, we would invoke a function in the gateway to convert all data to a common currency prior to aggregation.
-This method assumes that FX risk is hedged during the lifetime of the trade.

 With the consolidation rules defined, we can use them in the final aggregation before presenting the data.
 The un-aggregated data is presented as follows.